-Have you heard about a little thing called Star Wars: Galaxy’s Edge that’s coming to Disney World later this year?
+Have you heard about a little thing called Star Wars: Galaxy’s Edge at Walt Disney World?

 For better or worse, Galaxy’s Edge will change your vacation experience at Walt Disney World.
-Here are seven things to expect on a post-Star Wars land Disney World vacation.
+Here’s expect on a post-Star Wars land Disney World vacation.

 I predicted in this podcast episode about Galaxy’s Edge that Disney would open Hollywood Studios early to accommodate the expected crowds.
 Well, they delivered.

 Daily from September 1st – November 2nd, 2019 Hollywood Studios will have “Extra Extra Magic Hours” from 6 am – 9 am.
 This means only guests staying at Disney World resort hotels will be allowed to enter the park early.

 For opening weekend of Galaxy’s Edge (August 29 – 31), Hollywood Studios will open to all guests at 6 am.

 Disney is also offering Extra Extra Magic Hours from August 29th through November 2nd at Magic Kingdom and Animal Kingdom.
 Both parks will be open to only Disney resort guests from 7 am to 8 am daily during this time period.